JohnBasrai/cr8s/README.md

 ---

 ## 🧪 Continuous Integration

+GitHub Actions runs the CI pipeline inside the `cr8s-dev` container, ensuring full parity with local development.

-1) GitHub Actions spins up Postgres & Redis service containers
+1. Spins up Postgres and Redis as service containers
-2) installs `diesel_cli`
-3) runs `diesel setup`
+2. Runs Diesel migrations using the built-in `diesel` CLI
+3. Seeds the database with a default admin user using the CLI binary
+4. Lints with `cargo fmt` and `cargo clippy` (gated via `-D warnings`)
-4) and runs cargo test against the live server.
+5. Runs `cargo test` against the live backend

-Clippy and rustfmt are gated with `-D warnings`, so the main branch stays clean.
+Non-gating advisory checks (`cargo audit`, `cargo outdated`) are also included for visibility.

 ---